IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/setup.md

 ## Nodemon (not mandatory)
 Now you can install **nodemon**, a very useful package to run our NodeJS server, with this command: **npm install -g nodemon** if you are on Windows, or **sudo npm install -g nodemon** if you are on Linux/Ubuntu.

-## Installing MQTT-cli
+## Installing MQTT-cli (not mandatory)
-You need also to install this [MQTT-cli](https://www.hivemq.com/blog/mqtt-cli/), in order to do publish/subscribe requests from the command line.
+You can also install this [MQTT-cli](https://www.hivemq.com/blog/mqtt-cli/), in order to do publish/subscribe requests from the command line.

 ## AWS, Iot-Core and DynamoDB
 Then, you need so sign in in [AWS](https://aws.amazon.com/education/awseducate/), in order to get access to **Iot-Core** and **DynamoDB** services.
 Once you're on Iot-Core, you need to create a **thing** in order to get your **certificate**, **root certificate** and **private key**.
 Here you can find a [tutorial](https://docs.aws.amazon.com/iot/latest/developerguide/iot-moisture-create-thing.html).
 Then you need to add into the **.env** file the **access key id**, the **secret access key** and the **session token** provided by AWS, to be able to receive messages from the devices.
 At this point the .env file sholud look like this: